bonny/memcachy/README.md

 ## Configuration

-If your memcached server is running on localhost/127.0.0.1 and port 11211 then you don't need any config att all.
+If your memcached server is running on localhost/127.0.0.1 and port 11211 then you don't need any config at all.
 Hooray!

 If your server is on another server/ip number then add a snippet like this to your `wp-config.php`: